 c.
 Greenhouse Gas Emissions from Carryout Bags.
-Carryout bags have the potential to contribute to the generation of GHGs either through emissions associated with manufacturing process, truck trips delivering carryout bags to retailers, through disposal during landfill degradation, or through energy use for washing.
+Carryout bags have the potential to contribute to the generation of GHGs either through emissions associated with manufacturing process, truck trips delivering carryout bags to retailers or trucks transporting carryout bags to recycling facilities or to a landfill at the end of their useful life, through disposal during landfill degradation, or through energy use for washing.
 Each is summarized below.

 Manufacturing Process.
 The manufacturing process to make carryout bags requires fuel and energy consumption.
-This creates GHG emissions, including CO2, CH4, N2O_x, fluorinated gases, and ozone.
-In addition, fertilizers that are used on crops for resources such as cotton or pulp, which are then utilized in the manufacture of carryout bags, also have the potential to emit N_2O_x .
+This creates GHG emissions, including CO2, CH4, N2Ox, fluorinated gases, and ozone.
+In addition, fertilizers that are used on crops for resources such as cotton or pulp, which are then utilized in the manufacture of carryout bags, also have the potential to emit $N_2O_x$ .
 The amount of GHG emissions varies depending on the type and quantity of carryout bags produced.
 Compared to truck trips and disposal, the manufacturing process is the largest emitter of GHGs due to the high volume of fuel and energy consumption that is used during the process.

 Truck Trips.
-Delivery trucks that transport carryout bags from manufacturers or distributors to Study Area local retailers also create GHG emissions.
-GHG emissions from truck trips result primarily from the combustion of fossil fuels and include CO2, CH4, and N2O.
+Delivery trucks that transport carryout bags from manufacturers or distributors to Study Area local retailers and trucks that transport carryout bags for recycling or hauling to a landfill also create GHG emissions.
+GHG emissions from truck trips result primarily from the combustion of fossil fuels and include CO2, CH4 and N2O.
 Retail customers in the Study Area currently use an estimated 71,626,590 plastic carryout bags per year.
 Assuming 2,080,000 plastic bags per truck load (City of Santa Monica Single-use Carryout Bag Ordinance Final EIR, January 2011; refer to Appendix C: Calculations), this number of plastic bags would require approximately 34 truck trips per year (an average of about 0.09 trips per day) to deliver these plastic carryout bags in the Study Area.

 Disposal/Degradation.
 Once disposed of by customers, carryout bags that are not recycled are deposited to a landfill where they are left to decompose and degrade.
 Depending on the type and materials used, a carryout bag will degrade at various rates.
-When carryout bag materials degrade in anaerobic conditions at a landfill, CH4 is emitted.
+While standard plastic bags degrade very slowly, Wwhen carryout bag materialsbiodegradable bags degrade in anaerobic conditions at a landfill, CH4 is emitted.
 This contributes to climate change (Green Cities California MEA, 2010).